rstemmer/id3edit/README.md

 `id3edit` is a command line editor to edit and **debug** ID3v2 tags ([ID3v2.3.0](http://id3.org/id3v2.3.0) & [ID3v2.4.0](http://id3.org/id3v2.4.0-structure) of mp3 files with full Unicode support.

-I separated it from the [MusicDB Project](https://github.com/rstemmer/musicdb) to give it its own repository and own issue tracker.
+I separated id3edit from the [MusicDB Project](https://github.com/rstemmer/musicdb) to give it its own repository and own issue tracker.

 **Its main features are:**